joeygibson/github-actions/README.md

 1. In your project, run `mkdir -p .github/workflows` to create the main workflow directory
 2. Copy the `.yml` files for your project's language to `.github/workflows`
 3. If your language has a `scripts` directory in it, then run `mkdir scripts` and copy the `scripts/` files into it.
+4. Change any instance of `joeygibson` to your Github username.
-4. Commit yours changes, and check the `Actions` tab in the Github UI for your project
+5. Commit your changes, and check the `Actions` tab in the Github UI for your project

 Note: You may need to adjust the scripts depending on whether you use `master`, or the new `main` branch that Github is moving to.